yoshuawuyts/http-ndjson/README.md

 }).listen()
 ```

+## Forward headers
+Determining the origin of a request can be hard when using reverse-proxies.
+It's not too uncommon for users to mask their IP by providing an
+`x-forwarded-for` header. `http-ndjson` makes no assumptions about forwarding
+headers and logs all properties instead.
+The following headers are logged:
+- __x-forwarded-for:__ standardized reverse proxy header ([rfc7239][7239])
+- __x-real-ip:__ non-standard reverse proxy header
+- __http-client-ip:__ non-standard reverse proxy header

 ## API
 ### readStream = httpNdjson(req, res, opts?)
 Create an http logger.
 Returns a write stream.
 Opts can contain the following